This blog was originally published in January 2018, as such some aspects of the content may be out of date.

 Check the forecast

-We’ve found riding in the Peaks that weather forecasts can be about as useful as something not very useful but even so, its good to have a vague clue of what conditions to expect.
+We’ve found riding in the Peaks that weather forecasts can be about as useful as something that’s well, not very useful… But even so, its good to have a vague clue of what conditions to expect.
 Choose your bike, route, clothing and equipment accordingly.
 There’s few experiences less pleasant on a bike than getting caught in torrential sleet in just a jersey and a base layer.

 Get out on a mountain bike